Fugitive Stories Featured Tellers

 Katie Liesener

 Katie is a Moth GrandSlam champion and Massmouth “Big Mouth-off” Champion who has performed in more than 90 shows across nine states.
-She is a freelance journalist whose articles have appeared in the New York Times, the Boston Globe, Condé Nast Traveler, and other publications.
+She has been published in the New York Times, the Boston Globe, Condé Nast Traveler, and other publications.

 Mark Modrall

 Mark is a computer programmer from Littleton.
-He started telling stories in public about six years ago when he ran out of relatives who hadn't heard that one before.
-He's won several story slams at the Moth and Massmouth, and he's been a featured speaker at GBH’s “Stories From the Stage.”
-And he counts himself blessed that he's occasionally invited to speak with much better tellers at great venues, like Fugitive Productions.
+He started telling stories in public in 2012 when he ran out of relatives who hadn’t heard that one before.
+Hopefully he’s gotten better at it since then.
+He’s won several story slams at the Moth, Massmouth, and a few other places.
+He’s been a featured speaker twice at WGBH’s “Stories From the Stage” and counts himself blessed that he’s occasionally invited to speak with other much better tellers at great venues like Fugitive Productions..

 Kurt Mullen